ngdatdev/BookShop-Api/README.md

 ## 📝 Description

-A modern web API for managing a bookstore, built with .NET 8 and following clean architecture principles.
-This project implements various enterprise-level patterns and practices to demonstrate a scalable and maintainable application architecture.
+This project is a modern web API for managing a bookstore, built with .NET 8 and adhering to clean architecture principles.
+While it primarily implements CRUD operations, it incorporates various design patterns and best practices to ensure a scalable and maintainable application architecture.

 ## 🏗 Architecture